iworks/simple-seo-improvements/readme.txt

 = Why should I change the title? =

 I'm not sure... but we have to do it sometimes.

+= I have a problem with the plugin, or I want to suggest a feature.
+Where can I do this? =

+You can do it on [Support Threads](https://wordpress.org/support/plugin/simple-seo-improvements/#new-topic-0), but please add your ticket to [Github Issues](https://github.com/iworks/simple-seo-improvements/issues/new).

 == Screenshots ==